ironkayman/RebisTheory/rebis_theory.md

 - `A shadow-aligned handgun of incredible power, its said to contain the soul of a knight who was only two days from retirement` ([Blackhawk](https://wiki.spiralknights.com/Blackhawk)).
 This handgun in particular has 3 elements to it:

   - It was wielded by a knight, - this, within the context of the universe, suggest that it is an Isorian, a knight of Spiral Order or an earlier order.
-  - the `shadow-aligned handgun of incredible power` wording, stated the nature of the handgun, as it deals shadow damages, but also suggests that shadow damages is that incredible power, considering this damage type being far more unnatural compared to the rest.
+  - the `shadow-aligned handgun of incredible power` wording, stated the nature of the handgun, as it deals shadow damage, but also suggests that shadow damage is that `incredible power`, considering this damage type being far more unnatural compared to the rest.
   - The bird imagery, likely a hawk, also links us back to the elemental line of Antigua above.

 - `An ancient handgun forged from shadow steel.
 It is said to have been wielded by an evil one who possessed "angel eyes"` ([Sentenza](https://wiki.spiralknights.com/Sentenza)).
 Shadow steel originates from the Underworld, and, as the handgun's design suggests, it was made near the same period of time as the all of the above with bird imagery.
 This duality can potentially link us to [Armor of the Fallen](https://wiki.spiralknights.com/Armor_of_the_fallen).
 But, before that, another element of gun specificity should be covered, that of Gunslinger alchemy path.
-- [Chilling Duelist](https://wiki.spiralknights.com/Chilling_Duelist) is of the same design as the rest of Antigua alchemy tree, with the addition of ice, which may be attributed to elemental materials the gun is alchemized from.
+- The [Chilling Duelist](https://wiki.spiralknights.com/Chilling_Duelist) is of the same design as the rest of Antigua alchemy tree, with the addition of ice, which may be attributed to elemental materials the gun is alchemized from.
 It is acquired from the [Deluxe Starter Pack](https://wiki.spiralknights.com/Deluxe_Starter_Pack), which also contains [Tri-Guard Set](https://wiki.spiralknights.com/Tri-Guard_Armor): `A special suit of armor designed specifically for knights on first recon of alien planets.
 This rugged suit protects against a variety of harsh elements`.
 The armor seems more medieval compared to the rest, which might attribute it to an earlier period of time of Isorian history so slightly.

 Gunslingers' sets have a similarity to the Antigua line, specifically the [gunslinger sash](https://wiki.spiralknights.com/Gunslinger_Sash) has mention of `forgotten time`: `Clothing worn by pistol-packing warriors from a forgotten time` ([gunslinger sash](https://wiki.spiralknights.com/Gunslinger_Sash)), as well as [Silversix](https://wiki.spiralknights.com/Silversix): `these handguns are said to have been wielded by 'gunslinger priests' during a now forgotten time`.